-We classify our Series A Investor Right/Obligation and Series A Investor Call Option as liabilities on our balance sheets as they are free-standing financial instruments.
-The Series A Investor Right/Obligation and the Series A Investor Call Option were initially recorded at fair value upon the issuance of series A preferred stock in August 2015, and they are subsequently remeasured to fair value at each balance sheet date.
-Changes in fair value of the Series A Investor Right/Obligation and the Series A Investor Call Option are recognized as a component of other income (expense), net in the statement of operations and comprehensive loss.
-We will continue to adjust the liabilities for changes in fair value until the earlier of the exercise of the Series A Investor Right/Obligation and Series A Investor Call Option or their expiration.
-Upon the closing of an initial public offering with a minimum price per share and gross proceeds of at least \$1.00 and \$50 million, respectively, the series A preferred stock will automatically convert into shares of common stock on a 1-for-1 basis.
-The shares of series A preferred stock will be converted into common stock, at par value, with the remainder recorded to additional paid-in capital.
+We have classified our 2015 Series A Investor Right/Obligation, our 2015 Series A Investor Call Option and our 2017 Series A Investor Instrument as liabilities as they are free-standing financial instruments.
+The 2015 Series A Investor Right/Obligation, the 2015 Series A Investor Call Option and the 2017 Series A Investor Instrument were recorded at fair value upon the issuance of our series A preferred stock in August 2015 and January 2017, respectively, and subsequently remeasured to fair value at each reporting period.
+Changes in fair value of these financial instruments are recognized as a component of other income (expense), net in the statement of operations and comprehensive loss.
+We estimated the fair value of the Series A Investor Right/Obligations as the probability-weighted present value of the expected benefit of the investment.

-We use the Black-Scholes option-pricing model, which incorporates assumptions and estimates, to value the Series A Investor Call Option and assess these assumptions and estimates on a quarterly basis as additional information impacting the assumptions is obtained.
-Estimates and assumptions impacting the fair value measurement include the fair value per share of the underlying series A preferred stock, the expected term of the Series A Investor Call Option, risk-free interest rate, expected dividend yield and expected volatility of the price of the underlying preferred stock.
-We determine the fair value per share of the underlying preferred stock by taking into consideration the most recent sale of our preferred stock and the investors' right to invest in a subsequent tranche.
-As we are a private company and lack company-specific historical and implied volatility information of our stock, we estimate our expected stock volatility based on the historical volatility of publicly traded peer companies for a term comparable to the estimated term of the Series A Investor Call Option.
-The risk-free interest rate is determined by reference to the U.S. Treasury yield curve for time periods approximately equal to the estimated term of the Series A Investor Call Option.
-A dividend yield of zero is assumed.
+We used the Black-Scholes option-pricing model, which incorporates assumptions and estimates, to value the Series A Investor Call Options and assessed these assumptions and estimates on a quarterly basis as additional information impacting the assumptions was obtained.
+Estimates and assumptions impacting the fair value measurement include the fair value per share of the underlying series A preferred stock, the expected term of the Series A Investor Call Options, risk-free interest rate, expected dividend yield and expected volatility of the price of the underlying preferred stock.
+We determined the fair value per share of the underlying preferred stock by taking into consideration the most recent sale of our convertible preferred stock and the investors' right to invest in a subsequent tranche.
+As we are a private company and lack company-specific historical and implied volatility information of our stock, we estimated our expected stock volatility based on the historical volatility of publicly traded peer companies for a term comparable to the estimated term of the Series A Investor Call Options.
+The risk-free interest rate was determined by reference to the U.S. Treasury yield curve for time periods approximately equal to the estimated term of the Series A Investor Call Options.
+A dividend yield of zero was assumed.
+The fair value of the Series A Investor Instrument is determined to be the sum of the fair values of the 2017 Series A Investor Right/Obligation and the 2017 Investor Call Option.